umq7573/Covid-XRay-Classification/README.md

 # CS 449 Final Project
-Uzair Qadir and Ian Cramer were primarily responsible for the VGG model training The project has three main pieces:
+Uzair Qadir and Ian Cramer were primarily responsible for the VGG model training.

+The project has three main pieces:

 - your proposal in `proposal.ipynb`, due February 1